Four Civil Rights Issues Facing Texas K-12 Students

 1. Anti-LGBTQIA+ Policies

 State and school officials are threatening LGBTQIA+ students’ education and safety by outing students to their parents, passing bathroom bans, and excluding LGBTQIA+ students from extracurricular activities.
 Gov. Greg Abbott has even suggested wanting to ban transgender teachers.
-In a 2023 study, the Trevor Project reported that 71% of LGBTQ youth said their mental health was negatively impacted by debates and laws that restrict their rights.
+In a 2023 study, the Trevor Project reported that 71% of LGBTQIA+ youth said their mental health was negatively impacted by debates and laws that restrict their rights.

 Sumya Paruchuri (they/them), a senior at Conroe Independent School District, explains: “When schools pass anti-LGBTQIA+ policies banning books with queer representation or prohibiting the use of preferred names and pronouns, queer students don’t feel welcome and are discouraged from coming to school.
 School should be a safe place where students can freely learn.
 Districts need to focus on providing the best education for all their students and not passing policies that cause harm.”